GSA/digitalgov.gov/content/posts/2013-11-20-great-customer-experience-through-open-dialogue.md

 ---
-url: /2013/11/20/great-customer-experience-through-open-dialogue/
 date: 2013-11-20 9:19:59 -0400
 title: Great Customer Experience through Open Dialogue
 summary: 'While we think about the audience, we don&rsquo;t often map out the experience we want them to have when using our services.
 This is critical information for the design.
-In other cases, we may not have the data to analyze existing customers&rsquo; needs&#8211;or'
+In other cases, we may not have the data to analyze existing customers&rsquo;'
 authors:
   - martha-dorris
 categories: